Orderflow Auction System

 The Curvance orderflow auction system combines off-chain liquidation auctions with on-chain enforcement to enable:

-• Dynamic liquidation penalty and close factor per auction.
+• SOON: Dynamic liquidation penalty and close factor per auction.

 • Efficient batch liquidations with cached pricing.